|

-Before we dive into exercising with your menstrual cycle, let’s set the stage.
-Each month—during the years between puberty and menopause—a woman’s body goes through a number of changes.
+Before we dive into exercising with your menstrual cycle, let’s set the stage: each month—during the years between puberty and menopause—a woman’s body goes through several changes.
 This series of hormone-driven events is called the menstrual cycle.
-During each menstrual cycle, an egg develops and is released from the ovaries.
+During each cycle, an egg develops and is released from the ovaries.
 The lining of the uterus builds up.
 If a pregnancy doesn’t happen, the uterine lining sheds.
 You get your period and the cycle starts again.
 The length of each phase can differ from woman to woman, and it can change over time.

 MENSTRUATION PHASE